kubernetes/enhancements/keps/sig-windows/20190103-windows-node-support.md

 ## API Reference

 This section provides an API by API list of Windows & Linux differences.
+Issue [#70604](https://github.com/kubernetes/kubernetes/issues/70604) will be used to track updating the generated API docs with notes on Windows support where needed.

 ### Volumes